-Massive hydrate lenses extend to a depth of ~30 mbsf near the summit of southern Hydrate Ridge, and hydrate formation here is very rapid.
+Massive hydrate lenses extend to a depth of ~30 mbsf near the summit of South Hydrate Ridge, and hydrate formation here is very rapid.
 Prior to Leg 204, it was known that methane bubbles were venting from the southern summit of Hydrate Ridge and that massive hydrate was present at the seafloor; however, the rate of hydrate formation and the depth to which massive hydrate is present were unknown.
-Seismic reflection data suggested that this zone extends to ~30 mbsf (Tréhu et al., 2002) (Fig. F7).
-Electrical resistivity anomalies recorded in LWD data indicate extremely high resistivities (approximately two orders of magnitude greater than observed at other sites) from 0 to 40 mbsf.
+Seismic reflection data suggested that this zone extends to ~30 mbsf (Trehu et al., 2002) (Fig. F7).
+Electrical resistivity anomalies recorded in LWD data, however, indicate extremely high resistivities (approximately two orders of magnitude greater than observed at other sites) from 0 to 40 mbsf.
 The resistivity is higher than at other sites logged during Leg 204 to a depth of ~70 mbsf.

-In the upper 10-20 mbsf near the summit at Sites 1249 and 1250, interstitial fluids are high in chloride, cores contain pervasive gas hydrate veins and nodules, and pressure core samples indicate the presence of massive hydrate.
-Moreover, core recovery from this interval was poor, probably because of the presence of massive hydrate.
-Below 15-30 mbsf, high-chloride brines give way to the low-chloride anomalies characteristic of dissociation of hydrate relative to background IWs.
-The background pore fluids in this zone do not retain the signature of hydrate-driven brine, presumably because of much slower rates of hydrate formation.
+In the upper 10-20 mbsf near the summit at Sites 1249 and 1250, interstitial fluids are high chlorite brines, cores contain pervasive gas hydrate veins and nodules, and pressure core samples indicate the presence of massive hydrate.
+Moreover, core recovery from this interval was poor, probably because of massive hydrate presence.
+Below 15-30 mbsf, high-chloride brines give way to the low-chloride anomalies characteristic of dissociation of hydrate relative to background interstitial waters that do not retain the signature of hydrate-driven brine, presumably because of much slower rates of hydrate formation.
 At these depths, core recovery improved significantly.
-Both of these observations indicate a change from a shallow zone in which methane is provided through vigorous advection of water or gas and hydrate forms rapidly to a zone in which methane flux and hydrate formation rate are slower.
-Below ~20-30 mbsf, lenses of massive hydrate containing significant pockets of free gas are not likely to form, although gas hydrate and free gas in disseminated form may be present in relatively large concentrations.
+Both of these observations indicate a change from a shallow zone in which methane is provided through vigorous advection and hydrate forms rapidly to a zone in which methane flux is slower and hydrate formation is slower, perhaps because of limited availability of water.
+Below ~20-30 mbsf, lenses of massive hydrate containing significant pockets of free gas are not likely, although both hydrate and free gas in disseminated form may be present in relatively large concentration.
 The cause of the very high resistivity from 30 to 70 mbsf remains poorly understood and is a focus of postcruise research as is estimation of hydrate formation rate from the positive chloride concentration measurements.

 Free gas is trapped in gas hydrates tens of meters beneath the seafloor at the southern summit of Hydrate Ridge.
-Gamma density logging of a HYACE FPC core from 14 mbsf at Site 1249 indicated the presence of several layers of massive hydrate, one of which contained material with very low density, indicating the presence of free gas.
-This is the first direct evidence for free gas in the GHSZ, although the presence of free gas had previously been hypothesized based on observations of gas bubbles emanating from the seafloor (Suess et al., 2001; Torres et al., 2002; Tréhu and Bangs, 2001; Heeschen et al., 2003).
-However, it is not clear from the available data if free gas is present inside gas hydrate specimens or within sediments.
-Modeling of elastic wave velocities and attenuation should further constrain the presence and distribution of free gas within the GHSZ.
+Gamma density logging of a HYACE RPC core from 14 mbsf at Site 1249 indicated the presence of several layers of massive hydrate, one of which contained material with very low density indicating the presence of free gas.
+This is the first direct evidence for free gas in the GHSZ, although the presence of free gas had previously been hypothesized based on observations of gas bubbles emanating from the seafloor (Suess et al., 2001; Torres et al., 2002).
+The new data provide strong support for the hypothesis that hydrate formation locally uses up all available water, isolating pockets of free gas.
+Modeling of elastic wave velocities and attenuation should further constrain the presence and distribution of free gas.
+The presence of free gas shallows within the stability zone has important implications for seafloor stability.

-Lithology can be a major factor influencing hydrate concentration.
-Integrated analysis of Horizon B provides an excellent example of the potential impact of lithology on hydrate distribution (see discussions in "Site 1244," p.
-14, and "Site 1246," p.
-21).
-Detailed analysis of physical properties and IR thermal anomalies combined with lithologic description demonstrates that gas hydrates are concentrated in the coarsegrained layers in this ash-rich turbidite section.
+Lithology is a major factor influencing hydrate concentration.
+Integrated analysis of Horizon B provides an excellent example of the impact of lithology on hydrate distribution (see discussion of Sites 1244 and 1246).
+Detailed analysis of physical properties and IR thermal anomalies combined with lithologic description demonstrates that gas hydrates are concentrated in the coarse-grained layers in this ash-rich turbidite section.